Right Arrow

 Fatalities, traumatic injuries

-Ensures trench box use, detects unsafe entry
+Helps verify trench box use and detects unsafe entry

 Amputations/Machine-Related